Jacksgong/grpc-android-kotlin/README.md

 ./gradlew installDebug
 ```

-If your proto is changed, don't forget refresh protocol buffers for Android manually(because compile-kotlin doesn't depence on compile-protocol, so we have to do that manually)
+If your proto is changed or you android project has been cleaned don't forget refresh protocol buffers for Android manually(because compile-kotlin doesn't depence on compile-protocol, so we have to do that manually)

 ```bash
 # generate protocol buffers for Android